1225 Director of Information Technology Services WP

-7. Promotes open and viable channels of communication with all constituents by advising and conferring with directors and department heads about computing and network issues and concerns.
+6. Promotes open and viable channels of communication with all constituents regarding information technology policies, procedures, issues, and concerns.

-7. Plans for future growth, integration, and improvement of information technology services by ensuring fiscal responsibility and accountability through coordination and preparation of the annual budgets for Information Technology Services, the Student Computer and Technology Usage Fee, and Library Technology and Networking, authorizing the expenditure of computing funds, and maintaining overall budget control.
+7. Plans for future growth, integration, and improvement of information technology services by ensuring fiscal responsibility and accountability through coordinating and preparing the annual budgets for Information Technology Services, the Student Computer and Technology Usage Fee, and Library Technology and Networking, authorizing the expenditure of funds, and maintaining overall budget control.

-9. Determines computer needs for the West Plains and satellite campuses and their impact on the University resources.
-Promotes the efficient use of campus resources by participating in the development of software and hardware standards and ensuring that infrastructure costs are included in all computer requirement analyses.
+8. Determines information technology needs for the West Plains and satellite campuses and their impact on the University resources and promotes the efficient use of campus resources by participating in the development of software and hardware standards and ensuring that infrastructure costs are included in all computer requirement analyses.

-10. Plans for the future growth/integration of information technology by serving on appropriate committees on the West Plains campus and University System and participating in developing and coordinating clear, concise campus IT policies, procedures and guidelines ensuring harmony with University System operations.
-Serves as the Missouri State University-West Plains representative on the system-wide Information Technology Council.
+9. Plans for the future growth/integration of information technology by serving on appropriate committees on the West Plains campus and University System and participating in developing and coordinating clear, concise campus IT policies, procedures, and guidelines to ensure consistency with University System operations and serves as the Missouri State University-West Plains representative on the system-wide Information Technology Council.

-11. Develops a competent, productive and effective departmental staff, both directly and through delegation, by hiring, training, and supervising, all employees of the Computer Services department.
-Coordinates/encourages ongoing professional development of all employees of the Computer Services department.
+10. Provides leadership and develops a competent, productive and effective staff, both directly and through delegation, by hiring, training, and supervising, all employees of the Information Technology Services department and coordinates and encourages ongoing professional development of all employees of the Information Technology Services department.

-12. Promotes efficient use of technology funds by preparing bid specifications for West Plains campus technology purchases and ensuring proper integratin with the University’s enterprise architecture.
+11. Promotes efficient use of technology funds by preparing bid specifications for West Plains campus technology purchases and ensuring proper integratin with the University’s enterprise architecture.

-13. Contributes to the fiscal responsibility of the West Plains campus by identifying secondary users of computer equipment selected for replacement, coordinating the transfer of equipment between users, ensuring accountability of resources during the transfer, and minimizing service disruption.
+12. Contributes to the fiscal responsibility of the West Plains campus by identifying secondary users for computer equipment selected for replacement, coordinating the transfer of equipment between users, ensuring accountability of resources during the transfer, and minimizing service disruption.

-14. Maintains competency and professional currency through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Chancellor.
+14. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Chancellor.

 15. Contributes to the overall success of the West Plains campus by performing all other duties and responsibilities as assigned by the Chancellor.

-The Director of Information Technology Services reports to and is supervised by the Chancellor and in turn exercises supervision over all employees of the West Plains Computer Services Department.
+The Director of Information Technology Services reports to and is supervised by the Chancellor and supervises all employees of the West Plains Information Technology Services Department.

 OFFICE OF HUMAN RESOURCES